 I Want this Game, Updates Please!

+Spire’s End is a solo and cooperative card game that hearkens back to the game books of the ’80s with enemy encounters, interactive story-driven scenarios, and high-end art and design.
 It’s a unique gaming experience without a lot of baggage.
-Simple set up, intuitive rules and minimal components.
-No DM, no bookkeeping.
-Just you, a deck of cards and some dice and cube markers.
+Simple set-up, intuitive rules and minimal components.
+No DM, no bookkeeping or character sheet.
+Just you, an oversized deck of cards, dice and cube markers.

 It’s the grisly tale of a strange tower that emerges in the heart of a bustling Viking city.
 The townsfolk have vanished.
 It’s up to you to mount a rescue and unravel the mystery.